 Do you need support from an experienced conveyancer Adelaide to help you legally transfer ownership of a property?
 Well, O’Halloran Conveyancing are the absolutely best in the CBD & Adelaide Hills!
 Our team is driven by excellence and determination to secure the best possible solution for each and every client.
 Additionally, we go above and beyond to make sure the transition is as smooth as possible for all parties involved.
 Our 40-years’ conveyancing experience has seen continuous improvements in communication methods.
 We stray away from technical terminology and make sure every step of the process is fully understood by our clients.
 O’Halloran Conveyancing is a member of The Australian Institute of Conveyancers (SA Division) Incorporated, and Property Exchange Australia (PEXA).
 Therefore, you can be sure that we operate with respect, integrity, and full compliance.
-For A-grade customer service, choose us to be your conveyancer Adelaide.
+For A-grade customer service, choose us to be your conveyancer Adelaide Hills.

 Conveyancing is the process of transferring legal ownership of a property.
 There is a number of processes that have to be completed before the purchaser can claim full legal possession, so your conveyancer Adelaide will guide you through.
 Our services cover: